tomerab1/SFML-Flappy-Bird/README.md

 # Build
 Clone the repository.
-Open the .sln file with Visual Studio, build the project.
+Open the .sln file with Visual Studio and build the project.
 Go to the x64/Debug folder and add the following files to it:
 1.  openal32.dll
 2.  sfml-audio-d-2.dll